housni/li3_file_datasource/README.md

 ## Installation

-Checkout the code to your library directory:
+Clone the code to your library directory (or add it as a submodule):

 	cd libraries
 	git clone git@github.com:housni/li3_file_datasource.git